 Weight Loss and Adiposity

-Despite similar reductions in calorie, weight loss in the CRD groups was, on average, two-fold greater than in the LFD group.
+Despite similar reductions in calories, weight loss in the CRD groups was, on average, two-fold greater than in the LFD group.
 Whole body fat mass and fat mass in the abdominal region also decreased significantly more in CRD subjects than in LFD subjects.

 |Week 0||Week 12||Week 0||Week 12||Time||TimeXGroup|